July 31, 1976

 “Nothing,” I huffed.

-As we continued, we noticed massive trees toppled over, many bobbed along in the river.
+As we continued, we noticed massive trees toppled over, and many bobbed along in the river.
 We heard the whump, whump, whump, whump of helicopters overhead.
 Soon, we approached park rangers re-routing traffic.
 I stuck my head out the window and overheard bits of instructions given to other passengers in their vehicle. “. . . mountainside . . . engulfed . . . destroyed . . . missing . . . proceed with extreme caution . . . !”

 The morning headlines read: